Why Summer Camp Was the Best Career Decision I Ever Made

 The U.S. Camp Counselor Program is one of New Zealand’s most popular exchange programs, allowing post-secondary students, youth workers and teachers an opportunity to share Kiwi culture and learn about American history and culture at the same time.
 Annually more than 900 Kiwis travel to the U.S. to live and work as summer camp counselors throughout the United States.
-For more information, check out our Exchange Visitor Program page.

 Why Summer Camp Was the Best Career Decision I Ever Made – by Lauren Rosegreen

 There’s no question that spending your summer working abroad at camp will be a life-changing experience.

 Your summer will be filled with fun, laughter and unforgettable moments – but it’s so much more than that.
 I’m a Law LLB graduate, and I can honestly say that working at a summer camp was the best career decision that I’ve ever made.
 Working abroad at summer camp will expand your career prospects further than you could ever imagine – here’s why:

 Before I applied for summer camp in the U.S., I had a few part-time jobs.
 From waitressing, to Starbucks, to working in a cafe, all of my previous jobs required me to hand in my CV and attend a trial shift.
 However, to be considered for a summer camp job, I had to complete an application process like no other.

 From listing 10 in-depth skills, to writing about the positive impact I would make on campers, my summer camp application helped me to delve into my personal and professional achievements.
 It also helped me discover some of my future career motivations.
 I applied for summer camp through a sponsoring organization, where the staff helped me to push the boundaries even further and describe my previous experiences in more detail than ever before.